 Using just one color in varying tones is another way to ensure the focus is on what Swickard describes as “the overall emotional tenor of the space, instead of individual items, materials, or colors.”

 Much like using layers of grey, employing varying shades of sand and beige can create a soothing, enveloping living space.
 If you’re not keen on the idea of an all-grey living room, beige could be a friendlier way of achieving that minimalist, monochromatic look.

 Once again, natural materials play a vital role in bringing texture to the minimalist living room by MENU pictured.
-The woven rug and marble coffee table add subtle patterns and depth.
+The woven rug, minimalist couch and marble coffee table add subtle patterns and depth.
 Their organic materials and adherence to the monochromatic color palette ensure that these patterns blend with the space, rather than cry for attention.